 No, except that you must satisfy the prerequisites for each course you choose to read.

 2. Can the School help me if there are clashes in the time-table?

 Unfortunately not.
 It is the responsibility of the students to ensure that there are no clashes in their class and examination time-tables.

 3. If I am not in the Minor programme, can I just take one Course?

 Students who do not intend to pursue a Minor in Mathematics, but who are interested in reading some mathematics courses, may certainly also do so.
 However, note that most MAS courses have a quota for enrolment, due to constraints in available teaching resources.
 Priority is given to students who need to complete the course to fulfill major or minor requirements.

 4. Will I be dropped from the Minor programme if I fail a MHXXXX course?

 No. If you fail a course, you can always read it again the next time it is offered, or even read a different Course to fulfill the requirements of the Minor in Mathematics.
 So long as you satisfy all the requirements by the time you graduate, you will graduate with the Minor in Mathematics.
 If, for some reason, you are unable to complete the requirements for the Minor in Mathematics by the time of your graduation, then you will simply graduate without the minor.

 5. The curriculum for my major includes some mathematics.
 Can the credits from those courses count towards the Minor in Mathematics?

-No. Credits from the same course cannot count towards both a major
+No. Credits from the same course cannot count towards both a major and a minor.

 6. Some MAS courses topics overlap with courses in my major.
 Can I still read MAS courses on topics I have already learnt?